The White Lotus season finale: That devastating ending explained

 More questions and observations

-👉 Love the irony of Shane spending his entire vacation reading Malcolm Gladwell's Blink, a book all about intuitive judgment, clearly not one of Shane's strong suits.
+👉Love that Shane ironically spends his entire vacation reading Malcolm Gladwell's Blink, a book about intuitive judgment, something he wouldn't recognize if it jumped up and bit him in the leather boat shoes.

-👉 It was heartening to see bratty, slightly terrifying college kid Olivia Mossbacher (Sydney Sweeney) finally show a shred of empathy and humanity when she hugs Paula (Brittany O'Grady) despite her friend orchestrating Kai's ill-fated robbery of the family safe as a kind of meta-comeuppance to privileged people everywhere.
-Looks like Olivia might actually be on the path to more than just woke posturing.
+👉 It's heartening to see bratty, slightly terrifying college kid Olivia Mossbacher (Sydney Sweeney) finally show a shred of empathy and humanity when she hugs Paula (Brittany O'Grady) despite her friend orchestrating Kai's ill-fated robbery of the family safe as a kind of meta-comeuppance to privileged people everywhere.
+Looks like Olivia might actually have a toe on the path to more than just woke posturing.
 Her parents Nicole and Mark (Connie Britton and Steve Zahn) grow over the course of their weeklong vacation too, so things might be a little more tolerable at Chez Mossbacher post-vacation.

-👉 But Quinn Mossbacher, where you gonna sleep?
-Hoping one of your canoe-mates has a spare couch.
+👉 Nice to see Quinn Mossbacher's eyes open to the world beyond video games.
+Hoping one of his canoe-mates has a spare couch he can sleep on until his parents return to Hawaii to pick him up and bring him home to his new phone.

-👉 Tanya McQuoid (Jennifer Coolidge, who always manages to bring a poignant pathos to even the kookiest of characters) predictably disappoints spa manager Belinda (Natasha Rothwell).
-Can we start a GoFundMe campaign and help the kind and generous Belinda open that wellness center she so deserves?
+👉 It's predictable yet devastating to see Tanya McQuoid (Jennifer Coolidge, who always manages to bring a poignant pathos to even the kookiest of characters) renege on her offer to help spa manager Belinda (Natasha Rothwell) start her own wellness center.
+Can we start a GoFundMe campaign and help the kind and generous Belinda open that business she so deserves?

 Will there be another season of The White Lotus?